 Agent: Chris Colbourn

-Songs of Our Native Daughters on Smithsonian Folkways – Out Feb.
-22
+Songs of Our Native Daughters out now on Smithsonian Folkways

 Songs of Our Native Daughters, a stunning thirteen-track album by Our Native Daughters based on historical notions and observations of slavery written and performed by Rhiannon Giddens (Carolina Chocolate Drops), Leyla McCalla, Allison Russell (Birds of Chicago), and Amythyst Kiah, will be available this February 22nd from Smithsonian Folkways Recordings.
 Co-produced by Giddens and Dirk Powell (Balfa Toujours, Joan Baez), the collection portrays the often overlooked suffering, resilience, and agency of black women in the face of intersectional oppression throughout American history.